BusyHarry/BridgeWx/README.md

 # Translations

-BridgeWx has internal texts in Dutch (used from the original program).
+- As of version V10.2.0, internal texts are in English (was Dutch)

 Used names:
 - \<wxBase\>		: the folder where you installed/unzipped the wxWidgets source
 - \<BridgeWxBase\>	: the folder where the BridgeWx files are